Why Miami for Entertainment & Sports Law?

 Miami and South Florida are centers of music, film, media, sports and arts fueled by an influx of international ideas where law students can gain hands-on learning from industry experts in our city which is the pivot point between the Americas and Europe.

-• As a vital nerve center of entertainment and sports, Miami is home to all major professional sports teams, and is a hub for TV, film, and the Hispanic media industry.
+• Miami is home to all major professional sports teams, and is a hub for TV, film, and the Hispanic media industry.

 • For international arts, Miami boasts everything from Ultra Music Festival to Miami City Ballet to Art Basel to Perez Art Museum.

-• Miami serves as the Latin American headquarters for Fortune 500 corporations, including HBO, Nickelodeon, Discovery Networks, Sony, Disney, ESPN, Telemundo, Viacom and Univision.
+• Latin American media headquarters for Fortune 500 corporations, including HBO, Nickelodeon, Discovery Networks, Sony, Disney, ESPN, Telemundo, Viacom and Univision are in Miami.

 See Miami Law Sports and Entertainment News

 Miami Law offers a unique blend of both subject-specific and broader courses that prepare our students for employment in these fields.
 Some of these courses/seminars/workshops Miami Law offers include:

 The University of Miami School of Law is the only law school in the world that offers a combined J.D./LL.M. graduate degree program focused on the entertainment, arts and sports industries.
 This program responds directly to the increasing need for lawyers who are prepared immediately to practice as these areas continue to expand, intersect and converge.

 JD/Masters programs with UM's Frost School of Music